limyifan1/metaculus-bot/docs/fall_template_bot_2025_system_design.md

 *   **4.2 Prompt Breakdown by Phase:** For the binary workflow, the prompts form a logical chain, guiding the LLMs from research to prediction.
     *   **`_historical` and `_current`:** These initial prompts are for research direction.
 They do not ask for a prediction.
 Instead, they ask the LLM to think about the question from an "outside view" (historical) and an "inside view" (current events) and to generate a list of search queries appropriate for each perspective.
-    *   **`assistant_prompt`:** Used to summarize outputs from AskNews and Gemini 2.5 Flash `google_search`, focusing only on forecasting-relevant information.
-No raw HTML extraction is performed.
+    *   **Integrated research context:** The outputs from AskNews (single combined query), Gemini 2.5 Flash `google_search`, and optional GPT‑4o Search are assembled by `bot/search.py:integrated_research` into a single text context.
+No web scraping or agentic browsing loops are performed.
-    *   **`_1` (e.g., `BINARY_PROMPT_1`):** This is the first forecasting prompt.
-It provides the LLM with the integrated research context and asks for an initial analysis and prediction.
-This serves as the "outside view" or base-rate forecast.
+    *   **`_1` (initial forecast):** The first forecasting prompt provides the research context and asks each agent for an initial analysis.
+Agent wrappers enforce strict, parseable output only in the final phase.
-    *   **`_2` (e.g., `BINARY_PROMPT_2`):** This is the final synthesis prompt.
-It provides the LLM with the integrated research context and the peer-reviewed analysis from another agent's output on `PROMPT_1`.
-It asks the LLM to integrate these sources of information to produce its final, most considered forecast.
+    *   **`_2` (final synthesis):** The final prompt provides the research context and a rotated peer analysis from another agent’s initial output, and each agent returns the final, strictly formatted forecast (e.g., `Probability: ZZ%`).